 Your cat is going to scratch, whether you approve or not.
 Start your relationship off right by investing in a scratching post.
 It can be as simple or fancy as you like; you can even assemble one yourself if you're handy with tools.
 Some commercially-made scratching posts have catnip scent applied to attract your kitty.
 If your budget is limited, start with a cardboard scratcher, such as the Cosmic Alpine Scratcher.

-This is an all-important purchase and is an absolute must for both indoor and indoor-outdoor cats.
+Choosing the best litter box for your pet is an absolute must for both indoor and indoor-outdoor cats.
 Look for a sizable box with high sides for grown cats, as they tend to throw the litter around quite a bit.
 These can also be as simple or as extravagant as your pocketbook allows but start with a basic plastic litterbox for now.

 Kittens will need a box that's low enough for them to enter easily.
 There are various kinds of litter, and the plant-based kind seems to be the safest.
 Clumping clay litter contains an ingredient that can harm cats if ingested, and all clay litters tend to stir up dust, which is not healthy to breathe, either for you or your cat.